LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-19-ImprovingPerformanceOfAuth0_ASP.NETLoginThroughDistributed cache.md

 }
 ```

+Now create a subfolder named `Data` under our main folder.

 If you are familiar with the DbContext class for dependency injection then know that we will
 not use that to configure the properties of this class.
 Instead we will use an EF Core interface called IEntityTypeConfiguration to: